SSWConsulting/SSW.Rules/README.md

 - Branching off **main** to **release/xx**, or making changes to **release/xx** will build and deploy to the **production** site: https://www.ssw.com.au/rules

+### GitHub Actions Documentation

+📘 Documentation for how GitHub Actions are used in this project is available in the [Wiki](https://github.com/SSWConsulting/SSW.Rules/wiki).

 ### Rules repository

 > Rules repository lives here: https://github.com/SSWConsulting/SSW.Rules.Content